Jitterbit Harmony Best Practices¶

 - Integration Project Methodology

-Addresses the key items a Project Manager for a Jitterbit Harmony project should know.
-It shows how to organize your team, gather and validate requirements clearly and concisely, and leverage the strengths of Jitterbit Harmony to deliver a successful project.
+Key items that a Project Manager for a Cloud Studio project should know, including how to organize your team, gather and validate requirements clearly and concisely, and leverage the strengths of Harmony to deliver a successful integration project.

 - Best Practices for SAP